TightknitAI/tightknit-tdx-demo/docs/README.md

 ### Salesforce

-Follow the instructions [here](../apps/salesforce-app/README.md) to setup and deploy your Salesforce custom objects, LWR digital experience site, and LWC.
+Follow the instructions [here](../apps/salesforce-app/README.md) to setup and deploy your Salesforce custom objects, LWR Experience Cloud site, and LWC.

 ## Useful Links